 Getting to Machu Picchu is not easy.
 To whet your appetite, and give you a small idea of why it’s worth it, check out this cool slide show!

 We used the city of Cusco (one of the two capitals of the Inca Empire) as our base.
 I would definitely recommend spending at least a few days in and around Cusco.
 This is especially important if you’re coming from sea level, or a low-elevation area.
 You’re high up in the Andes here, and if you’re not acclimated to high altitude, there’s a good chance you’ll get altitude sickness, which I can tell you is not fun.
-(And I came from 4,500 feet!)
+(I came from 4,500 feet and still got sick!)
 Don’t think that flying into Lima (Peru’s capital) will help much: it’s nearly at sea level.
-Keep in mind: Machu Picchu is at 8,000 feet above sea level (2,430 meters) while Cusco it at 11,152 feet (3,399 meters).
+Keep in mind: Machu Picchu is at 8,000 feet above sea level (2,430 meters) while Cusco is at 11,152 feet (3,399 meters).

 (Street scene in Cusco.
 Note the huge blocks of stone that make up many foundations here: these are from the Inca period, and are all laid without mortar.
 You can see how big the stones are compared to the people!)